JasperArneberg/ECE382_Lab2/README.md

 The purpose of this lab is to get familiar with subroutines.
 Both call-by-value and call-by-address subroutines must be used in decrypting a message using a key.

 ###Testing and Debugging
-Since this lab was discovery-focused, testing and debuggin occurred simultaneously.
+Since this lab was discovery-focused, testing and debugging occurred simultaneously.

 ####Basic Functionality:
 One error that was encountered was that the program did not execute for the entire message.
 This was caused because the message_length parameter was not appropriate for the message.
 This was updated manually, and the program worked.